jakubkid/advancedLineFinding/README.md

 #### 1. Video processing modifications

 For video processing I decide to reuse functions from image processing pipeline. markLines function was modified to accept previous line position as an input.
-This significantly speeds up marking left and right lines and if passes sanity checks is overlayed on the output image.
+This significantly speeds up marking left and right line pixels and if passes sanity checks is overlaid on the output image.
 When no line passing sanity check is found, previously detected line is used.

 Here is my project video: